seedstack/website/content/guides/angularjs-dependency-injection/index.md

 Dependency injection in AngularJS is supremely useful, and the key to making easily testable components.
-This article explains how AngularJS dependency injection system works.
+This article explains how AngularJS dependency injection system works.<!--more-->

 # The Provider ($provide)